 With the above being said, I’ve dealt with a few extremely difficult and unprofessional teachers and administrators.
 While it doesn’t take away from great educators, it certainly can make my job of working with individuals with ADD/ADHD and

 Difficult teachers are one’s that make his or her work about themselves and blame others for the failures of his or her students.
-But you will also see this individual at he forefront of taking credit for the success of students.
-Difficult administrators are always finding reasons not to support staff and becoming “buddies” with prefered staff members.
+But you will also see this individual at the forefront of taking credit for the success of students.
+Difficult administrators are always finding reasons not to support staff and becoming “buddies” with preferred staff members.

 The key in working with these individuals is not to engage him or her in topics that have nothing to do with your child.
+They have spent time to Learn more about online courses for teachers.
+They have trained up to that role.
+Talking about other issues may feel like a way to warm up to the subject, but it is best avoided.
 As a parent, I’d go through the roof if I felt someone was intentionally or unintentionally not meeting the needs of my child.
 But I’d take a moment to pause before reacting.
 As an individual with ADHD, this ain’t easy.
 But I realize that personal battles injure the process.

 As I coach parents before these types of meetings, you need to keep this about the process.
 Nothing more or less.
 With parents that I know will get emotional or off-topic, I will sit next to him or her and tap on his or her’s foot to stop talking or engaging the other side.
 Difficult teachers and administrators enjoy engaging in off topic battles because it takes away from discussing the education of the main topic of an IEP Meeting…the child!